axoflow/axosyslog-core-docs/content/shared/chunk/option-destination-failover.md

 ```

-In the following example {{% productparam "abbrev" %}} attempts to return to the primary logserver, as set in the `failback()` option: it will check if the server is accessible every `tcp-probe-interval()` seconds, and reconnect to the primary logserver after three successful connection attempts.
+In the following example {{% param "product.abbrev" %}} attempts to return to the primary logserver, as set in the `failback()` option: it will check if the server is accessible every `tcp-probe-interval()` seconds, and reconnect to the primary logserver after three successful connection attempts.

 ```c